 It’s 1956 Bucharest, Romania.
 The Communist Party of Romania (arrogant twats mostly used as USSR lapdogs) holds complete control of the country.
 Stela Covaci was young back then.
 She was enrolled in the University of Bucharest, a flagship university in the capital of Romania.

-But before we get to the events that transpired at that university, we need to take a step back to early 1950’s Romania.
+But before we get to the events that transpired at that university, we need to take a step back to the early 1950s Romania.
 To see the life she, and every other Romania, lived.

 The Beginnings of Communism in Romania